 Following the completion of the Department of Education's review of the information that we have provided in connection with the termination of the voting agreements, it would normally certify us on a provisional basis for a period of up to approximately three years.
 The precise conditions and restrictions, if any, and duration of any provisional certification granted in this circumstance, however, are difficult to predict because we already are, and have been for an extended period, provisionally certified on a month-to-month basis.
 We do not believe that our continued provisional certification on a month-to-month basis, following the change in control or otherwise, has had or will have any material impact on our day-to-day operations.
-However, there can be no assurance that the Department of Education will recertify us or that it will not impose conditions or other restrictions on us as a condition of granting us provisional certification following the change in control or approving our pending recertification application or with respect to any future recertification.
+However, there can be no assurance that the Department of Education will recertify us or that it will not impose conditions or other restrictions on us as a condition of granting us provisional certification.
 If the Department of Education does not renew or withdraws our certification to participate in the Title IV programs at any time, our students would no longer be able to receive Title IV program funds.
 Similarly, the Department of Education could renew our certification, but restrict or delay our students' receipt of Title IV funds, limit the number of students to whom we could disburse such funds, or place other restrictions on us.
 Any of these outcomes would have a material adverse effect on our enrollments and us.